JoseP-UR/webfinances/README.md

 work in progress...

+# Features

+* Add and manage transactions
+* load and download transactions from csv files
+* localStorage only mode (no server or database required)

+    ...more in the future

 # Running the project

 To run the project with a persistent mongodb database and localStorage as cache you need to have docker installed and run `docker-compose up` from the root directory..